-In 2018 the youth from all over the world will continue to set an example.
-On the occasion of the 24rd UN Climate Conference 2018 in Katowice (Poland) climate actions are planned to take place on December 1 all over the world.
+This year the youth from all over the world will continue to set an example on November 30, 2019.
 Young people worldwide are asked to do their own campaigns in order to sensitize on climate and environmental issues within their context.
 All actions shall be reported on facebook in order to inform the decision-takers at the UN Climate Conference on the implications of their deliberations.
 UEM will also share the climate actions within its regions in Africa, Asia and Germany.

 The Climate Action Day is an initiative of the Protestant Church of Westphalia (EKvW), of the United Evangelical Mission (UEM) and the One World Network NRW e.V.